pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 Next steps
 ==========

+* To continue this tutorial, please read :doc:`Part 4 </topics/tutorial/part4>`.
-* For more information about event-sourced applications, please read the :doc:`the application module documentation </topics/domain>`.
+* For more information about event-sourced applications, please read the :doc:`application module documentation </topics/application>`.
 * For more information about storing and retrieving domain events, please read the :doc:`persistence module documentation </topics/persistence>`.
+* See also the :ref:`Example applications`.